Fangyh09/Dali-DistributedSampler/README.md

 # Dali-DistributedSampler
-A generic DistributedSampler for Dali, support all kinds of input source
+A generic DistributedSampler for Dali, support all kinds of input source.

+# Why it?
+Dali does not provide a generic DistributedSampler currently.

 # Usage
 4 gpus, with total dataset size 8000